 Trying to time everything so it’s heated through and ready to serve at the same time can be challenging.
 We’ve done our best to create a timeline to help guide you through the process to ensure you and your guests have an enjoyable meal.

 PRO TIP: To keep items warm while you gather your guests around the table, simply turn the oven off after everything has reached desired temperature, keep the items in the oven and crack the oven door a few inches to cool down slightly.
-Don’t keep in the oven longer than 20 minutes or they’ll start to dry out.
+Don’t keep the dishes in the oven for longer than 20 minutes, or they’ll start to dry out.

 Small ‘Deliciously Done’ Turkey Kit